 Narrow-sense heritabilities (h2) indicated that rank-changing GxE for these phenotypes was present across the common gardens (Figure 1 C). h2 were typically high at individual gardens: 59% on average for green-up date, and 87% for flowering date.
 However, h2 were variable across gardens, and green-up dates were uncorrelated (r2 < 0.2) or negatively correlated between pairs of gardens (Figure 1 B).
 These negative and small correlations undoubtedly contributed to the low h2 values for green-up and flowering date when estimated jointly at all eight gardens: h2 was 0.8% for green-up and 23.2% for flowering date.

-GxWeather mixtures for vegetative and reproductive timing
+Inference of GxWeather effects for vegetative and reproductive timing using mash

-We next looked for evidence of GxWeather by jointly re-estimating genetic effects across all eight common gardens using a model that allows effects to covary between gardens in many ways (Figure 1 D, SI Appendix, Datasets 1-6).
-To do this, we used genome-wide association (GWAS) on site-specific BLUPs for the timing of vegetative growth and flowering to determine preliminary single nucleotide polymorphism (SNP) effect estimates at each garden.
+We next looked for evidence of GxWeather by jointly estimating genetic effects across all eight common gardens using the mash model, which allows effects to covary between gardens in many ways (Figure 1 D, SI Appendix, Datasets 1-6).
+To do this, we used genome-wide association (GWAS) on site-specific BLUPs for the timing of vegetative growth and flowering to determine preliminary single nucleotide polymorphism (SNP) effect estimates for each trait at each garden.
 We then jointly modeled genetic effect estimates, and the mixture of ways these effects might covary, across all eight common gardens, using a two-part procedure.
-We first modeled genetic effects with different combinations of covariance types, using a subset of effects selected at random from all SNPs used in the GWAS.
-In these models, we specified many ways genetic effects could covary between gardens (as expanded on below) and used a greedy algorithm to iteratively select covariance structures that significantly improved the log likelihood of a model when included.
-Given the high correlation between some of the covariance patterns we tested, this approach allowed us to select only the subset of patterns of covariation that most improved the fit of the joint effect patterns present in the data.
-We then re-estimated the set of genetic effects that had the largest effect estimates in univariate GWAS (hereafter “strong” effects) using the set of significant covariance matrices that most improved the model fit on the random effects.
+We first modeled genetic effects with different combinations of covariance structures using a subset of randomly seleceted SNPs used in the GWAS and their corresponding effect size estimates.
+In these models (hereafter referred to as “random”).
+We then specified a variety of potential covariance structures among genetic effect size estimates from each garden (as expanded on below) and used a greedy algorithm to iteratively select covariance structures that significantly improved the log likelihood of the mash model.
+Given the high correlation between some of the covariance patterns we tested, this approach allowed us to select only the subset of patterns of covariance that significantly improved the fit of the jointly inferred struture of genetic effect size estimates present in the data.
+We then repeated this procedure using the set of SNPs, and corresponding GWAS effect size estimates, that had the largest effect estimates in univariate GWAS (hereafter “strong” effects) using the set of significant covariance matrices that most improved the model fit on the random effects.

-We created three categories of ways effects could covary across gardens: “canonical” covariance, with simple patterns of effects; “data-driven” covariances derived from common patterns of SNP effects in the data, and “GxWeather” covariances that captured the covariance of weather variables at specific times before the phenological event (Table 1, SI Appendix, Section S2).
+We specified three categories of covariance struturesacross gardens: “canonical” covariance, with simple patterns of effect size covairance introduced in the initial mash masnuscript; “data-driven” covariance, derived from common patterns of SNP effects observed in the data, and “GxWeather” covariance, estimated from empirical weather patterns at each garden to capture the covariance of weather variables at specific times before the phenological event (Table 1, SI Appendix, Section S2).
 For example, GxWeather covariance between gardens in MI and MO, for rainfall in the seven days prior to flowering, captures the covariance in the amount of rainfall genotype A, B, and C receive in the seven days prior to their three flowering dates in MI and their three flowering dates in MO.
 If these six rainfall values are similar, covariance will be near one; if they are uncorrelated, covariance will be near zero; if there is sufficient rank changing in rainfall amounts between gardens for these genotypes, this covariance will be near negative one.
+Each of these covariance categories are represented as a group of covariance matrices, each representing a specific pattern of covariance in genetic effect size estimates yo be included in the model.